p-mayo/mrf-diph/README.md

-# Phisics informed guided diffusion for accelerated multi-parametric MRI reconstruction
+# MRF-Diph: Phisics informed guided diffusion for accelerated multi-parametric MRI reconstruction
 _By Perla Mayo, Carolin M. Pirkl, Alin Achim, Bjoern Menze and Mohammad Golbabaee_

 This repository contains the source code for the work titled